-18. General Assembly appointees
+18. Remuneration of General Assembly ministerial appointees

 The remuneration of ministers appointed by the General Assembly whose appointment is solely for the church's own work shall be at least the minimum stipend and shall be determined by the General Assembly together with such non-cash benefits as the General Assembly shall also determine, provided that the minister's duties comply with the fringe benefit taxation laws.